About us

 October 2023 - Present

-Tenure-Track Assistant Professor in Freshwater
+Tenure-Track Assistant Professor in Freshwater Ecology

 University of Copenhagen, Denmark